Sunday, April 28, 2019

 Overall: GOOD

 One of the most positively curious horror shorts floating around out there was made under the pseudonym J.X.
 Williams, (the same that Ed Wood used to pen pornographic novels), and the conflicting stories surrounding its existence are as weird as the movie itself.
-The mere eight minutes and fifty-odd seconds of footage may be all that is left of an intended fuller length version that may or may not have been partially funded by Church of Satan affiliates and ALSO may or may not have involved copious amounts of drugs and Hell's Angels as part of the crew.
+The mere eight minutes and fifty-odd seconds of footage of The Virgin Sacrifice may be all that is left of an intended fuller length version that may or may not have been partially funded by Church of Satan affiliates and ALSO may or may not have involved copious amounts of drugs and Hell's Angels as part of the crew.
 At the same token, none of that may be remotely true.
-In any event, it begins hilariously enough as two women welcome their new roommate to their flat and beyond casually tell her that they worship the Devil and it is, (and I quote), "the in thing to do".
+In any event, it begins hilariously enough as two women welcome their new roommate to their flat and beyond casually tell her that they worship the Devil and it is "the IN thing to do", (a direct quote).
 The rest of the movie is nothing more than a surreal, Satanic fever dream with dancing naked, people, murder, animation, pentagrams, and fuck knows what else.
 The less that's truly known about it, the more fascinating it is, but in any event, the whole "drugs playing a role" part is most likely very accurate.

 WITHIN THE WOODS